spenibus/rss-filter-php/README.md

 ````

-the example above will not return "red army"
+The example above will not return "red army".

 ````